 This restaurant has been described as Aladdin's cave of delights and it certainly lives up to this description.
 We went on a sultry Tuesday night in July and sat outside - we arrived early and were meeting friends so we had a mint tea before we began.

-We went for the Levantine Feast for £22 for three courses and it was good value for money and we were 'stuffed' by the end of the meal.
+Levantine Feast for £22 for three courses and it was good value for money and we were 'stuffed' by the end of the meal.
 For starters you could chose from a variety of mezze and the best part was that they brought round a bread basket with at least five different varieties of homebaked bread and they were very generous and encouraged us to stock up.
 The hummus and baba ganoush comes highly recommended - there was also an option of hot starters.

 We were all pleased with our mains - the portions were very generous and the flavours authentic.
 My aubergine and mozerella bake was delicious and well spiced - I loved all the melted mozeralla on the top.
 The lamb shish went down well - although they said it could have been more flavoursome.